timlinux/nix-config/WHITEPAPER-SLIDES.md

 ---

-# Conclusion and Call to Action
+# Conclusion

-Join Us in the Future of System Management with NixOS
+Another step in the growth and maturity of Kartoza following initives like:
+* ERP and efficient admin
+* Devops and carefully managed infrastructure
+* Training strategy overhaul

 ![bg contain left](img/slide13.webp)